sweety15/project1/README.md

 # PROJECT-1 HIVE
 ## Project Description
-Import csv data about movies ,ratings and their tags into HDFS, then create tables from the imported files in Hive.
-Once imported, create queries using HiveQL to analyze and display data.
-Analyze the data using some aggregations like filtering and bucketing
+BY using Hadoop I created directories in Hdfs and loaded the data in it later on i created external tables using HiveQL and analyzed the data using some aggregations like filtering and bucketing
 ## Technologies Used
 * Hadoop
 * hive